TLDR

 Reserve Account Requirement (MCL 559.157)

 Michigan does not mandate a formal reserve study by statute, but MCL 559.157 requires the board to assess the long-term capital needs of common elements.
-Courts have interpreted the fiduciary duty standard under MCL 559.152 to require boards to have a reasonable basis for reserve funding levels — effectively making a periodic study a best practice that boards should document.
+Courts have interpreted the fiduciary duty standard under MCL 559.152 to require boards to have a reasonable basis for reserve funding levels.
+A reserve study remains the defensible standard.

 Annual Budget and Disclosure (MCL 559.169)